 Facebook may have been involved in a few controversies over some of its more dubious policies and incidents, but it’s doing fairly well when it comes to brand sustainability perception.

 Not letting up in its sustainability efforts, Facebook has set itself some big goals for 2020.
-For instance, the brand has said this is the year it will reduce its greenhouse gas footprint by 75% and reach 100% renewable energy.
+For instance, the brand promised to reduce its greenhouse gas footprint by 75% and reach 100% renewable energy.

 Facebook isn’t the only brand that has successfully weathered a fair share of scandals.
 Amazon hasn’t had an easy time with PR over the past few years either.
 But what about when it comes to its sustainability and environmental policies?
 Well, that’s one area in which Jeff Bezos actually impresses.